Darth-hub/Eclyra-Google-Solution-Challenge/README.md

 ---

 ## 📜 License
 This project is licensed under the **MIT License**.
-Feel free to use and contribute to it.
+See the LICENSE file for more details.